SoftSimu/SymPhas/README.md

 The model type corresponding to the defined model is a template type of two types: the dimension of the problem and the solver that should be used, respectively.
 This line therefore initializes the model as a 2-dimensional problem and specifies that the used solver is `SolverSP<Stencil2d2h<5, 9, 6>>` (see [Solvers](#solvers) for more details).

-To solve the new constructed phase field problem, the function is called:
+To solve the new constructed phase-field problem, the function is called:
 ```cpp
 symphas::find_solution(model, dt, 100);
 ```
 which will perform 100 solver iterations.
 Although the time step `dt` is provided to this function, depending on the solver implementation, the value may not be used.
 For example, the provided spectral solver <span style="color:blue">`SolverSP`</span> computes solution data based only on the time step which was provided at model construction, and does not update it afterwards.

-A copy of the phase field can be obtained with:
+A copy of the phase-field can be obtained with:

 ```cpp
 auto pfdata = model.grid<0>();
 ```
-which takes the first phase field in the 0-indexed list from the model.
+which takes the first phase-field in the 0-indexed list from the model.

-> The resulting type of the function called on last line is <span style="color:blue">`Grid`</span>, templated on the phase field type and the model dimension.
+> The resulting type of the function called on last line is <span style="color:blue">`Grid`</span>, templated on the phase-field type and the model dimension.
 In this case, it would be the type `Grid<scalar_t, 2>`.

 #### Executing the First Program